mjacob1002/Eir/docs/Deterministic/SEIR.md

 ```

-This will display a plot of all variables, which can be further customized using the default boolean parameters.
+This will display a plot of all variables, which can be further customized using the default boolean parameters that represent all of the variables within the model.